rmbolger/Posh-ACME/docs/Plugins/Route53.md

 This plugin works against the [AWS Route53](https://aws.amazon.com/route53/) DNS provider.
 It is assumed that you already have an AWS account with at least one DNS zone.
 The setup portion of this guide also assumes you have access to create IAM users/roles.
 If you have been given access credentials by your AWS admin, you may need the admin to create the IAM policies necessary for you to edit the zone TXT records.

+!!! note
-> **_NOTE:_** You may use this plugin without the AWS PowerShell module installed *unless* you use the profile name authentication method.
+    You may use this plugin without the AWS PowerShell module installed *unless* you use the profile name authentication method.
 In that case, you will either need the [Aws.Tools.Route53](https://www.powershellgallery.com/packages/AWS.Tools.Route53/) or the older [AWSPowerShell](https://www.powershellgallery.com/packages/AWSPowerShell) or [AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) module depending on your environment.
 More details can be found in the [AWS PowerShell documentation](https://docs.aws.amazon.com/powershell/).

 ## Setup